DADP: Domain Adaptive Diffusion Policy: Preliminaries

 \subsection{Diffusion Policy}

 Diffusion policies~\cite{chi2025diffusion, ho2020denoising} model the action generation as a stochastic denoising process conditioned on the observatoin.
-Specifically, a diffusion policy learns a conditional action distribution \( q(a | s) \) through a predefined forward diffusion process and a learned reverse denoising process.
-The forward process gradually perturbs a clean action \( a^0 \) into noisy latent variables \( a^t \) by
+Specifically, a diffusion policy learns a conditional action distribution \( q(a \mid s) \) through a predefined forward diffusion process and a learned reverse denoising process.
+Throughout the paper we use \( k \in \{1, \dots, K\} \) to index the diffusion step (reserving \( t \) for the environment timestep).
+The forward process gradually perturbs a clean action \( a^0 \) into noisy latent variables \( a^k \) by